isso84/ABRTTDMS-modeling-and-verification/README.md

 Using our developed tool, we can immediatley generate the pi-calculus code corresponding to the diagrams.
 The code is mainly shown and explained in this document: [pdf](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/paper_ACM_approch_only_Generated_picalculus.pdf).
 The syntax of the code in the document is abstract, the tool generated automatically the concrete sysntax which is accepted by analysis tools.
-It is given given in this textual file :
+It is given in this textual file :
 [txt](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/micsystem.pic)

 ## 10. ABRTTDMS verification in CADP